The Doppler effect

 Basic geometry of the Doppler effect considering modulation.

 There will be a shift in the signal frequency and a shift in the sideband frequencies.
-The greyed-out carrier and sidebands are at the original frequencies, so the shift is down.
-There may be a shift in sideband frequency, up or down, but decode will likely be possible.
+In the diagram, the greyed-out carrier and sidebands are at the original frequencies, so the shift is down.
+There may be a shift but demodulation will likely still be possible, if with difficulty.

 Doppler and multipath

-However, when the reflecting object is the spinning particles of the aurora or rough surface of the Moon, the situation becomes much more complicated.
-Both scatter radio waves and produce multi-path reflections with different path lengths.
+However, when the reflecting object or objects are the spinning particles of the aurora or the rough surface of the Moon, for example, the situation becomes much more complicated.
+Both aurora and Moon scatter radio waves and produce multi-path reflections with different path lengths.
 The received signal for each sideband from each of many reflecting points is the aggregate of all arrivals.
-The result is random shifts in recovered modulation frequencies – a huge number of shifts causing Doppler distortion.
+The result is random shifts in recovered modulation frequencies – a huge number of shifts causing Doppler spread.
+This spread in turn causes modulation distortion.

 I’ve tried to describe this in the figure below.
-There is a shift in the signal frequency, and changes in its amplitude.
-There will also be shifts in frequency and changes in amplitude of the sidebands.
+There is a shift in the signal frequency, and changes in amplitude.
+There will also be shifts in frequency and amplitude of the sidebands.

 Doppler shift, and Doppler distortion of the modulation